-When someone searches for “Italian restaurants in Toronto” or “Nearby Italian restaurants,” you want your site to come up in the search results above others in your area.
+When someone searches for “italian restaurants in toronto” or “nearby italian restaurants,” you want your site to appear on top of search results in your local area.
 Preferably within the top 3 rankings on SERP, which now looks like this:

-This is what’s called a Local 3-Pack, and these cards are displayed above the regular organic listings in Google SERP.
+This is what’s called a Local 3-Pack.
+These cards are displayed above the regular organic listings in Google SERP.

 A Local 3-Pack is a collection of the top 3 most relevant results for your local search.

-If you go to Google and enter queries like: “car dealership near me,” “pizza restaurant in [your location],” or even something like “dentist,” Google understands that you’re looking for a local business and it’s going to provide a Local 3-Pack card at the top position in search results.
+If you search for things like: “car dealership near me,” “pizza restaurant in [your location],” or even something like “dentist,” Google understands that you’re looking for local business and it’s going to provide a Local 3-Pack card at the top position in search results.

-Based on your geo-location, Google is going to surface the most relevant dentists in your area.
-The first thing that you see in your results is going to look something like this:
+Based on your geo-location, Google will surface the most relevant dentists in your area.
+The top result, above other organic results, will look something like this:

-As you can see, the Local 3-Pack is displayed above other organic listings and it takes up a lot of real estate on Google’s results page.
+As you can see, the Local 3-Pack is displayed above other organic listings and it takes up a huge chunk of real estate on Google’s results page.

 The Local Packs were introduced alongside Google’s algorithm update in 2014, dubbed “Pigeon.”
 The aim was to provide more relevant search results for queries that included localized keywords.

 Initially, Local Packs featured 10 results, later they were cut down to 7 and finally were reduced to only 3.
-This was done to better optimize the SERP for the small screens on mobile devices.
+This was done to optimize search results for hyper-local areas and better fit small screens on mobile devices.

-Thanks to these updates, even your small business can outrank global or national companies, which only appear in regular organic results.
+Thanks to these updates, even your small business can outrank global or national companies for relevant local searches.

 Anatomy of Local Packs

-For most local businesses, a typical Local Pack includes the following:
+For most local businesses, a typical Local Pack includes the following elements:

 - Location on the map